Fattcat/ESP8266-ESP32-EvilTwin/README.md

 # ESP8266-EvilTwin
-- Custom Evil Twin (edited) attack with Fake Acess Point
+- Custom Evil Twin captive portal (edited) attack with Fake Acess Point
 - connect to : 172.0.0.1 (or it will be redirect you automatically)
 ## !
 For Education Purposes ONLY !
 - !
 DO NOT !
 USE THIS TOOL FOR ILLEGAL ACTIVITIES !